-The Morkie is tiny when they are born and they do not grow to be very large as adults.
-Because of their small stature, they are somewhat fragile throughout their entire lifetime and should be cared for carefully to prevent injuries.
+The Morkie is tiny when they are born, and they do not grow to be very large as an adult.
+Due to their small stature, they are somewhat fragile throughout their entire lifetime and should be gently cared for to prevent injuries.

 2. Morkies May Be Good Pets for People With Allergies